After you’ve applied

 The University’s admissions process uses contextual information to provide insights into the context in which your academic qualifications have been achieved, to identify students with the greatest potential to succeed in higher education.

 If you are offered a place, you will receive a communication setting out any conditions attached to the offer.
-Your offer will also be available to view on UCAS Track.
-For entry in 2021, all offer conditions, both academic and non-academic, must be met by 31 August 2021.
+Your offer will also be available to view on your UCAS application.
+For entry in 2023, all offer conditions, both academic and non-academic, must be met by 6 September 2023.
 Conditions met after this deadline will only be considered if places are available.

 If you already hold the qualifications required when you apply, we may ask you to send copies of these to the University so we can verify them before making a decision.
 UK-based applicants receiving an offer will usually be invited to attend a post offer visit day.
 These visits enable you to see our campus, the academic school/department and our facilities, as well as providing you with an opportunity to speak to students and staff.
 Offer holders can also experience the Loughborough campus via our virtual tours.

-Once you have received a decision from your universities, you will have until May to select your first choice of university (firm choice) and your second choice of university (insurance choice).
+Once you have received a decision from your universities, you will have until June (and in some cases July) to select your first choice of university (firm choice) and your second choice of university (insurance choice).

 When it comes to deciding between your offers you should think about where you want to be for the next 3, 4 or 5 years, the content of the courses you have applied to, as well as the student experience and employability prospects of your universities.
 It is tempting to put your highest offer as your firm choice and a lower offer as your insurance.
 However, we would always advise selecting the course or university you really want as your firm choice.